ONEARMY/academy/docs/business/Bazar.md

 * Read and accept the [Terms and Conditions](https://bazar.preciousplastic.com/terms-and-conditions/).

-> You can find guides to get started as a seller here on the Academy - best is you start with [setting up your account](https://community.preciousplastic.com/academy/business/Account_Setup).
+> You can find guides to help you get started as a seller here on the Academy - best is you start with [setting up your account](https://community.preciousplastic.com/academy/business/Account_Setup).

 ## Enjoy :)